Confused about TV tech? That’s just what they want! (Q3 2023 mini-LED update)

 Samsung’s The Frame (Edge-lit QLED/LCD) can display art from various art galleries for a monthly subscription cost, and LG also offers a similar service.
 Most can use your photos and images for free as a screen saver, and some have a clock and weather.
 Unless you need this feature, you can do better with other TVs.

 8K – is it ready?

 You need an NBN speed plan to cater to your needs.
 But if you are using Wi-Fi to the TV, it may not steam well from the router.
-We recommend using a full-duplex Ethernet cable to connect your smart TV to the router as it will get preference over Wi-Fi connections.
+We recommend using a Wi-Fi 6 AX full-duplex router and a full-duplex Ethernet cable to connect your smart TV to the router, as it gets preference over Wi-Fi connections.

 - 720p SD – 3Mbps (Megabits per second)